Hospitality, Food Service & Travel job market report cover, Indianapolis-Carmel-Greenwood, IN, 2026-06

 Career Switchers

-Difficulty: Moderate if you already have customer-facing experience.
+Difficulty: Moderate if you already have customer-facing experience; harder if you want remote work or immediate management.

 Salary Reality